 4. Trans fats

-A result of chemical processing.
-Found in many processed and fried food, some types of margarine and anything (partly) hydrogenated.
+They are found in many processed and fried foods, some types of margarine and anything (partly) hydrogenated.

 Margarine is an example of a very unhealthy product that used to be promoted as a ‘’healthy” butter-alternative for many years.

 It’s actually one of the worst things you can eat.

 The fact that trans fats are finally given the attention they need is largely due to Professor Kummerow.
 He discovered back in the 1950’s how harmful they are.